Whether it's applied by a printer or a finisher, the right protective coating or laminate can keep your printing project looking professional.

 Film laminates offer much more protection than liquid coatings in exchange for longer production times and higher costs.
-Lincoated or heavily textured stocks may be difficult to laminate, because the film cannot reach down into the valleys of the paper.
+Heavily textured stocks, however, may be difficult to laminate because the film cannot reach down into the valleys of the paper.

 The most popular and least expensive laminate, polypropylene is available in gloss, satin and matte finishes.
 Polypropylene provides a softer finish than other laminates, which makes it the best choice for projects that will be folded, but it is more prone to scratching than the other laminates.
 It's possible to write on polypropylene films using dry erase and some other types of markers.
 Polypropylene is a good bet when you are looking for increased strength and good protection at a reasonable cost.

 The stuff of leisure suits and the most durable of all laminates, polyester offers the greatest strength and abrasion resistance, at a cost that is usually higher than polypropylene.
 Polyester provides a hard coating, extremely resistant to scuffing and tearing, in gloss, satin or matte finishes.
 When a polyester laminate is used to produce folders or other materials that need to be foil stamped or glued, a special glueable laminate should be used.